amida-tech/orange-api/docs/src/requests.md

     + email (string, optional)

         Filter results by email address of the user the request was made from.
-Matches exactly.
+Matches any email addresses that contain the specified email as a substring.

 + Request
     + Headers